 - Jan.
 22: Biden Administration Expands P-EBT to Benefit Millions of Low-Income and Food Insecure Children During Pandemic: USDA is increasing the Pandemic-EBT benefit by approximately 15%, providing more money for low-income families and millions of children missing meals due to school closures.

-- The USDA Animal and Plant Health Inspection Service (APHIS) has deployed 126 employees, including 92 employees to Nevada and Oklahoma to administer vaccinations at a variety of rapid points of distribution including mobile teams and pop-up clinics; 8 employees to Dallas; 2 employees to Ohio; 10 employees to Oregon; 4 employees to Washington State to assist in planning vaccination efforts; and 10 employees to support FEMA.
+- The USDA Animal and Plant Health Inspection Service (APHIS) has deployed 119 employees, including 92 employees to Nevada and Oklahoma to administer vaccinations at a variety of rapid points of distribution including mobile teams and pop-up clinics; 8 employees to Dallas; 4 employees to Oregon; 6 employees to Washington State to assist in planning vaccination efforts; and 9 employees to support FEMA.

-- The USDA Agricultural Research Service (ARS) and the Food Safety Inspection Service (FSIS) have dispatched 16 veterinarians to assist with vaccination efforts in Nevada and Oklahoma.
+- The USDA Agricultural Research Service (ARS) has dispatched 4 veterinarians to assist with vaccination in Nevada and Oklahoma.

-- Four (4) U.S. Public Health Service Commissioned Corps Officers detailed to the USDA Food Safety and Inspection Service (FSIS) are assisting with logistical support for the vaccination campaign.
+- 4 U.S. Public Health Service Commissioned Corps Officers detailed to the USDA Food Safety and Inspection Service (FSIS) are assisting with logistical support for the vaccination campaign.

 USDA is an equal opportunity provider, employer, and lender.